Learning to Ignore Adversarial Attacks: Design choices and implementation details

 \section{Design choices and implementation details}

 We use the HuggingFace \citep{wolf_huggingfaces_2020} distributions of BERT and RoBERTa, and Pytorch Lightning \citep{falcon_pytorch_2019} for model training.
 Models are trained for a minimum of 3 epochs with early stopping based on a patience of 5 validation intervals, evaluated every 0.2 epochs.
-Hyperparameter and computation details are in the appendix.

 In practice, we find it useful to pretrain the predictor layer $f$ of the rationale model on full input before jointly training it with the extractor $g$.
 We observe that this trick stabilizes training and helps prevent mode collapse.
 In producing the predicted rationale, we automatically assign a 1 (indicating relevance) to every token in the query, so that they are always fully visible to the predictor and the effect of the extractor is in adjudicating which tokens of the document are used or ignored.